Martian01/openTeamOneServer/README.md

 You can now log on to the admin UI at http://localhost:8080 and create content in the usual way.

-In case you wish to set up secure communication via https, we propose to use the same mount point for sharing the certificate, for instance in `$LOCAL_OPEN_TEAM_ONE_DIRECTORY/keystores`
+In case you wish to set up secure communication via https, we propose to use the same mount point for sharing the certificate, for instance in `$LOCAL_OPEN_TEAM_ONE_DIRECTORY/keystores`.
+You can inject all required parameters in the docker-compose.yaml file.